GDSC-RCCIIT/General-Purpose-Scripts/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an improvement for a script
 ---

 ### Mention the Script where you would like to have this feature added